holoviz/panel/doc/tutorials/intermediate/create_form.md

-# Build a Todo App with HoloViz Panel
+# Create a Form with HoloViz Panel

-Welcome to the "Build a Form" tutorial!
+Welcome to the "Create a Form" tutorial!
 In this guide, we will create an interactive and fully functional *form* using HoloViz Panel.
 By the end of this tutorial, you'll have built a form with validation that captures user input and processes it effectively.
 This tutorial adopts the `param.Parameterized` approach to ensure the form is extensible and maintainable.

 <iframe src="https://panel-org-create-form.hf.space" frameborder="0" style="width: 100%;height:500px"></iframe>